JONSASSE/432-2018/slides/class05/README.md

 - We got through slide 39 of the originally posted materials.
 I will correct small typos in a few of the slides, and repost just slides 1-39 later tonight.
 - The other slides will be moved to Class 06.
+- I'll also post a mild revision to Chapter 8 of the Course Notes, to adjust the subsection labels.
 - The audio files are already posted!

 ## Announcements Before Class 05